veggiespam/veggieshell/shells/aliases/README.md

 ## Description of some files

 * ls - Figure out if we're running GNU ls, Mac ls, or SysV ls.
 Then, set colors along with a bunch of aliases.
+Readable numbers are used, like "337K" instead of "344822", for the file sizes.
+Figures out GNU versus BSD coloring options.
 These additional aliases are:
- + `ls` - plain ls with color.
-Sets GNU ls if around, otherwise, normal ls.
-Color is both BSD and GNU colors.
+ + `ls` - plain ls, just with color.
- + `d` - show directory listing with mods, date, size.
-Basically, nicer ls -l
+ + `d` - think "dir", shows directory listing with mods, date, size.
+Basically, nicer ls -l  .
  + `l` -  narrow ls with sizes.
  + `ll` - narrow ls with all files, dotfiles, and sizes.
  + `l.` - narrow ls with sizes, but only showing dotfiles.
 Only on bash.